Isle of Wight Counselling Service MBACP(Reg)

 Areas of counselling I deal with

 The first session will be an introductory meeting to discuss your situation, and to gather some factual information like GP details and your address.

 I recognise that this first session can be very daunting and aim to put you at ease.
 This session will last up to an hour at the cost of £40

 - Reduced rates for self-funded students, young people between the ages of 18 to 25 and individuals on a low income.
 My fees are based on affordability and to be discussed at the initial assessment.

 - Fees payable by cash, cheque or BACS.

 - Available for short-term sessions of up to six weeks or long term/open ended.

 - I am a registered member of British Association Counselling and Psychotherapy(BACP)

-- An accredited member of the National Counselling Society(NCS) bodies are approved by the Professional Standards Authority.(PSA)
+- An accredited member of the National Counselling Society(NCS) approved by the Professional Standards Authority.(PSA)